 “Maths lessons are fun and challenging and we are always being pushed”

 Children are given regular homework to help consolidate their learning.
-We encourage parents to be involved in their chlid's homework to ensure they complete it to the same high standard expected on them within school.
-Children are encouraged to participate in exciting new initiatives such as Times Tables Rockstars, Oxford Reading Buddy, SPAG.com and Maths.co.uk.
+We encourage parents to be involved in their child’s homework, to ensure they complete it to the same high standard expected on them within school.
+Children are encouraged to participate in online programmes such as Times Tables Rockstar’s, Oxford Reading Buddy, SPAG.com and Maths.co.uk.
 As children are in sets, homework is usually set on paper, which should be returned to the child’s subject teacher.

 It is vital that book bags are brought to and from school every day.
 We ask that you read with your child for ten to fifteen minutes each evening.
 Children visit the school library on a weekly basis to change their books.